• Home

 There are timing issues, but the central premise is that only taxes for which an honest return has been filed are dischargeable.

-So, for all these reasons, file the return, even if you can’t pay the tax right now.
+So, for all these reasons, avoid the late tax return.
+File the return, even if you can’t pay the tax right now.

 More